Reinsurance – the principle of risk sharing

 Highly specialised products and services

 In addition to the traditional business of covering risks in property & casualty and life & health reinsurance, support is provided to new insurance companies during the cost-intensive start-up phase.
 The goal pursued by insurance companies (especially those listed on the stock exchange) of ensuring balance sheet continuity is achieved, in part, by means of reinsurance.
 A further task of reinsurers is to advise insurers in underwriting, pricing and the development of new insurance products, among other things.
-Automated systems for consulting services or for distribution/risk assessment are also offered.
+Automated systems for consulting services, sales, data analytics and risk assessment are also offered.

 Since treaty terms and conditions are negotiated in each individual case, reinsurers have built up a very high level of expertise in risk-appropriate underwriting.
 To this end they need experts from highly diverse fields.
 The reinsurance industry today employs not only insurance specialists, but also mathematicians, meteorologists, medical experts, engineers, computer scientists etc.

 Through the provision of such highly sophisticated services - the specifics of which are frequently extremely complex - Hannover Re today ranks as one of the leading reinsurance groups in the world.